Mushymato/HaveMoreKids/docs/002-extensions-triggers_actions.md

 ## Trigger: mushymato.HaveMoreKids_NewChild

-Trigger for use with `Data/TriggerActions` at the end of a new child night event that results in a child.
+Trigger for use with `Data/TriggerActions`, raised at the end of a new child night event that results in a child.

+## Trigger: mushymato.HaveMoreKids_Adoption

+Trigger for use with `Data/TriggerActions`, raised when adoption via adoption registry has just occurred.
+Does not fire any other means of new child.

 ## Action: mushymato.HaveMoreKids_SetNewChildEvent \<daysUntilNewChild\> [kidId] [spouse] [message]